Pricing Mistakes Freelancers Make In Their Proposal. Price isn’t the only factor to win projects but it is still an important factor.

 1. Pricing Within the Client Budget

-On Upwork, the client budget amount that we see isn’t the maximum amount client is willing to spend for the job.
+On Upwork, the client budget amount that we see isn’t the maximum amount client is willing to spend on the job.

 It is just a ballpark figure client is willing to spend based on their understanding of the complexity of the task.

-Often clients may term the project as a pilot project for more work in the future or they may tell you they have low offers from other freelancers.
+Often clients may call the project as a pilot project for more work in the future, or they may tell you they have low offers from other freelancers.
 These are techniques used by clients to negotiate.